 - Must be mature enough to take instruction and accept feedback.
 Must be willing to learn new things, read recommended materials, and improve yourself as a writer over time.

 Please do not apply if you are interested in using science writing for activism.

 To apply, fill out an application here.
 If we think you are a good fit, we will reach out to schedule a video interview.
 If you do not hear from us, then your application was not a good fit at this time.

-Disclaimer: Being a Sciworthy writer is a freelance position, but keep in mind that this is not a job you could likely make a living from.
-We feel it is important to be upfront about this.
+Disclaimer: Being a Sciworthy writer is a freelance position, but it is not a job you can make a living from.
+We don’t have the budget for that.
+We feel it is important to be upfront about this!

 This page was last updated on December 18, 2023.